PrairieLearn/PrairieLearn/doc/externalGrading.md

     +-- env2
 ```

-## Enabling External Graing for a Question
+## Enabling External Grading for a Question

 The following fields must be added to each question's `info.json`: